 We are living through a painful economic moment that is likely to get a lot worse before it gets better.
 This presents a critical narrative opportunity for anyone wanting to shift thinking about the way the economy works.
 The public are being reminded every day that the old system is broken - when they are in the supermarket, at the petrol pump or sitting at their kitchen table staring at their paycheque.
-Now is our chance to say: enough are braced for another year of economic pain and social turmoil.
-This is clearly a shocking and important economic moment: one that will impact living standards, the fabric of society and the economic narrative for years
+Now is our chance to say: enough.

-What is driving this economic moment is contested.
-Russia's invasion of Ukraine clearly has a role to play but polling shows that we also see Brexit, green levies and profiteering energy companies as drivers of high energy costs.
-What this plurality of thinking highlights is that no one story is currently narrating this economic moment.
-We are not able to say, with collective conviction, who or what is responsible for costs going up, wages not budging and the level of financial precarity being felt by most importantly, believe things can be different.
+what is driving the high cost of living.
+We know Russia's invasion of Ukraine has a role to play but polling shows that we also see Brexit, green levies and profiteering energy companies as drivers of high energy costs.
+What this plurality of thinking tells us is that no one story is currently narrating this economic moment.
+We are not able to say, with collective conviction, who or what is responsible for costs going up and wages not budging.